seamusdemora/seamusdemora.github.io/MacStuff.md

 chsh -s /bin/bash
 ```

-Finally, know that if you prefer `bash`, you're not stuck with Apple's "antique" version of `bash`; you can get the latest release through [MacPorts](https://github.com/seamusdemora/seamusdemora.github.io/blob/master/MacPorts.md).
+Finally, know that if you prefer `bash`, you're not stuck with Apple's "antique" version of `bash`; you can get the latest version of GNU's `bash` through [MacPorts](https://github.com/seamusdemora/seamusdemora.github.io/blob/master/MacPorts.md).

 [↑](#table-of-contents)